-The meetings will occur quarterly.
+The meetings will occur in February and June.

 The meetings will be limited where possible to a maximum of two hours duration unless the committee resolves to extend the length of the meeting to a particular time or the completion of business.